Who is my ACADEMIC ADVISOR?

 - Review your RACR (Racer Academic Completion Report), determine classes needed in the coming term(s), and create a tentative schedule, including CRN #s, course #s, titles, times, instructors.

 - Be sure that you know the requirements for your degree, area or major/minor, University Studies.
 (See Bulletins.)
 Be sure you keep up with your grades, GPA, progress toward graduation.
+(Your RACR shows you all of these!)

 - Know the deadlines and policies for registration, financial aid, scholarships, tuition payment, drop/add, withdrawal, as well as for submitting forms for graduation.
+(SEe the link to the Registrar's website above for this information.)

 - Be aware of all university, college/school, and department policies and procedures that apply to you.
+(See the Registrar's website for your University Bulletin.
+Bulletin year is at the top of your RACR.)

 - Review all course syllabi at the beginning of every term to be sure that you are aware of the policies and procedures for each class that you take.